 When he is done carefully crafting the setting for the plot, Grisham kicks it off in full force with good old conspiracy that involves the friendly neighbourhood mafia and a judge so corrupt that it seems he feeds on money.
 The plot is very much grounded in reality, as the web of corruption revolves around a casino built on Native American land… a project that was illegally-financed by the above-mentioned mafia.

 Now that it’s up and running, the mafia is helping itself to a pretty sizable cut month after month, all the while that corrupt judge gets a piece of the pie for simply looking the other way.
-This is the kind of scheme that happens quite commonly in the real world, and the accuracy with which Grisham describes the whole operation really makes us buy into the idea that such corruption exists and must be dealt with, for at the very least it undermines the justice system.
+This is the kind of scheme that happens quite commonly in the real world, and the accuracy with which Grisham describes in The Whistler the whole operation really makes us buy into the idea that such corruption exists and must be dealt with, for at the very least it undermines the justice system.
 It’s all so meticulously qualified that are even some points where we get the impression that the author had to deal with such a case during his practice, or at least stood witness to one.

 Eventually, Lacy Stoltz gets some help from a couple of shady people and decides that it is indeed time to put a stop to this irreverent corruption, but of course, a conspiracy wouldn’t be called that if it wasn’t dangerous; this sets the stage for the classic battle of one person against a whole system.
 It’s at this point that the real meat of the story shows itself as we are drawn deeper and deeper into a rather complicated game of cat and mouse where virtually every action has some sort of implications down the road.
 The intensity slowly builds up as we get closer and closer to the end and Stoltz’s vulnerability, despite being a protagonist, really makes us worry as to whether or not she will make it.
 The author works some real magic in making us feel like there are no real guarantees, and that perhaps like in real life, the bad guys will chalk up a win here.